This post contains affiliate links. As an Amazon Associate I earn from Qualifying purchases. Find out more in our disclosure.

 Now before we dive into our camping checklist, I want to share with you some of the essentials that we take with us to add to your camping list with kids.
 We are big believers that having good gear will make your family experience in the outdoors EVEN EASIER!
 I know that it’s tempting to make do with what you have or just buy something cheap from a big box store, but it almost always backfires on us (we do have a few pieces of Walmart camping gear that we love).

-Over the years, we’ve cycled through lots of camping gear in our family, but the gear we are sharing below is our favorite on our camping pack list.
+Over the years, we’ve cycled through lots of camping gear in our family, with everything from camping pads to pocket knives for kids. but the gear we are sharing below is our favorite on our camping pack list.
 Some of it has been amazing and some of it has been absolute junk.
 Here is the family camping gear that we use over and over again and has been repeatedly put to the test by our kids, that hopefully makes your family camping trip easier, and packing for camping more enjoyable (and easier with our printable camping checklist).

 Best sleeping bags for camping